 |

-rock.
-Five waterfalls are spaced along its gorge, shadowed by
+hard igneous rock.
+Five waterfalls are spaced along its gorge, shadowed

 pools.

-Should you choose this option, consider descending towards the
+second waterfall.
+Should you choose this option, consider descending

 unexcavated.
 At the upper reaches of Wadi Musa is an intriguing